Ethical & Sustainable Office Workwear

 The Sustainable Bag

 A work bag is a pretty big deal.
 It needs to be big enough to hold whatever is thrown your way (plus a keep cup of course), strong enough to deal with the daily grind and stylish enough to match any accompanying outfit.
 One decision you will have to make is between handbag and backpack; if you ride a work or get achy shoulders then I recommend a backpack and there are a few rather beautiful, sustainably made backpacks available.
 Numon creates backpacks from upcycled, vegan materials which means each design is limited to the materials available.
 I love this idea as it decreases fabric waste by using up material that was already discarded, and means customers receive a truly unique and limited item.

 If you don’t require a backpack; then there are infinite amounts to choose from.
 Some of the most beautiful in my opinion happen to be made from leaves.
 Thamon was the first London-based ethical fashion design company using real tree leaves in fashion accessories.
 The leaves are a beautiful organic material, light weight and durable.
 Thamon uses sustainably sourced birch, lotus and sal leaves.
 The leaves and the wood fibre are responsibly sourced for the production.
 No toxic treatments or dyes are applied.
 While I already own a bag, I have been drooling over these plant based bags.
-So elegant and well made; while imitating leather this bag is completely cruelty free and a great deal cheaper than any high-quality leather bag you will find in the shops… But I also love this cactus leather bag!
+So elegant and well made; while imitating leather this bag is completely cruelty free and a great deal cheaper than any high-quality leather bag you will find in the shops… But I also love these cactus leather bags!

 Make sure it still feels like you